zaiisao/Documentation/en/Agora Platform/aa_big_channel_config.md

 Click ![](https://web-cdn.agora.io/docs-files/1579063555007) next to **Enable by Project** to enable **Big Channel** for specified projects.
 After enabling/disabling **Enable by Project**, you can see the latest operating time.

-After enabling **Enable by Project**, you can set the benchmark (positive integer) of Peak Concurrent Users (PCU) to enable **Big Channel** for all channels where PCU are higher than the benchmark.
+After enabling **Enable by Project**, you can set the threshold (positive integer) of Peak Concurrent Users (PCU) to enable **Big Channel** for all channels where PCU are higher than the threshold.

-Select target projects, check **On Condition**, input the benchmark (positive integer) of PCU, and click **Add/Update** to add or update the **Big Channel** configuration.
+Select target projects, check **On Condition**, input the threshold (positive integer) of PCU, and click **Add/Update** to add or update the **Big Channel** configuration.
 In the **Enable Channels** list, you can see all configuration information, delete selected entries, or download the configuration list.

 ### Enable by Channel